flutter/website/src/docs/codelabs/explicit-animations.md

 If you are already experienced with animation, you can skip this section and move on to the [AnimationController][]section.

-### What is an animation?
+### What is animation?
 For the moment, forget about Flutter.
 How do animations work in other contexts?
-Consider the humble flipbook, or hand-drawn cartoons, or movie reels.
-What do all these animation implementations have in common?
+Consider the humble flipbook, or cartoons on TV, or a movie reel.
+What do these animation technologies have in common?
-They create the illusion of motion by rapidly transitioning the current frame within a pre-defined sequence of other frames.
+They create the illusion of motion by rapidly transitioning a single frame that you are viewing to other frames within a pre-defined sequence.

 Suppose you want to create your own Flutter animation without using the animations library.